 Their tool?
 The Commissioners Standard Ordinary Mortality Table, known as CSO.
-The statistical table allows insurance companies to know exactly how many people nationally in a specific age group will die.
-It is not a guess, it is pure science.
+The statistical table allows insurance companies to know precisely how many people nationally in a specific age group will die.
+It is not a guess, and it is pure science.

 The reason this table is so important is because it allows insurance companies to set rates for calculating retirement benefits for anyone at any age.